WebEferen/calculations-json/README.md

   options: {
     headerLine: 0,          // header line number
     contentStartsAt: 1      // line from where the content starts
-    headerAsKey: false       // if want selected header to be the keys },
+    headerAsKey: false      // if want selected header to be the keys
+    xlsSheetName: null     // for xls and xlsx provide sheet name or the first one will be taken },
   excludedLines: [0,1]      // lines to exclude
 };
 ```

+## Roadmap

+> [X] Prepare output mechanisms
+> [X] Make the output fully configurable

 ## Credits